janforys/Miscellaneous/README.md

 # Miscellaneous
-This repository contains my old, simple applications from the beginnings and other.
+This repository contains my old, simple applications from the beginnings and OTHER.
 Jan Foryś 2018 :-)